bbauska/TUMx-DWAPNx/README.md

 What we will actually do is we will open up this website.
 So, I copy it, I open up Safari, I paste it in here and what we see is we have all of our JSON objects representing our relationships here, which is exactly what we expected from calling that specific route.
 So, thank you!
-In the next video I\'m going to talk about the router, the controllers, the models and the flow of our application.
+In the next video I&apos;m going to talk about the router, the controllers, the models and the flow of our application.